by Katherina Baranova MD and Matt Cecchini MD FRCPC

 Stations that may be described in your report:

-Finding cancer cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with a worse prognosis.
-The nodal stage selected will depend on where the lymph node with cancer cells was located (the station).
+Finding tumour cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with a worse prognosis.
+The nodal stage selected will depend on where the lymph node with tumour cells was located (the station).

 Typical carcinoid tumours are staged using the TNM system.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.
 The pathologic stage will only be described in your report after the entire tumour has been removed.
 It will not be included after a biopsy.